-WEED AND MOSS REMOVAL
+WEED AND MOSS REMOVAL - BEAVERTON

-Nothing destroys the curb appeal of your home more than the sight of weed and moss in your lawn, garden, pavements, and structures.
+Nothing destroys the curb appeal of your Beaverton home more than the sight of weed and moss in your lawn, garden, pavements, and structures.
 Even the best-tended lawns and yards occasionally come under attack from weeds and turf moss.
 Weed seeds can float in the air or be blown into your garden by strong winds.
 Crawling weeds from an outdoor patch can slowly and unnoticeably creep into your property to claim more territory.

 In a similar way, lawn moss can become a very common problem in your garden.
 It can be caused by different factors such as drought or waterlogging, compacted soil, poor drainage, high soil acidity, or something as simple as insufficient sunlight due to overgrown shrubs and trees.

-Structural moss can also build up on your pavement, roof, exterior walls or other structures.
+Structural moss can also build up on your pavement, roof, exterior walls, or other structures.
 More than just an eyesore, moss can also lead to structural damage which, if left unchecked, will eventually require extensive and expensive home repairs.
 Heavy moss buildup can weigh down roofs, displace shingles, and retain moisture that can result in rotting and water damage.
 Besides being unsightly, pavement moss on your patios and walkways can also become slippery and unsafe.

 How well you cope with the onslaught of weed and moss depends on the overall conditions of your home and garden and more importantly, the weed and moss management response that you choose.
-There are many options available, but each of these requires sufficient understanding of weed and moss behavior as well as a thorough assessment of your property—layout, structure, drainage, soil acidity, weather conditions and a lot more.
+There are many options available, but each of these requires a sufficient understanding of weed and moss behavior as well as a thorough assessment of your property—layout, structure, drainage, soil acidity, weather conditions, and a lot more.

 Moss loves damp and dark environments, which is why it proliferates in moist and shaded areas of your home and garden.
 It also thrives in compacted or poorly drained soil.
 In lawns, moss tends to fill in areas where grass has weakened or stopped growing.
 Though it seems like moss forces lawn grasses out, that isn’t exactly the case.
 Moss is simply filling a void where grass or other plants cannot grow.

 Moss thrives in areas untouched by the sun and reproduces when its spores are blown in the wind.
-As a result, it can end up on any surface, such as your roof, driveway and pavements, as well as open patios and even your garden.
+As a result, it can end up on any surface, such as your roof, driveway, and pavements, as well as open patios and even your garden.

-In most cases, a spell of drought or very wet weather can trigger moss growth both in your lawn and on your structures.
+In most cases, a spell of drought or very wet weather in Beaverton can trigger moss growth both in your lawn and on your structures.
 However, a simple lack of lawn and garden maintenance can lead to turf moss issues.
 For example, a deficiency in soil nutrients which can be addressed by simple fertilization can lead to the proliferation of moss growths.
 Also, mowing your lawn too close to the ground leaves turf grass struggling to get ahead of faster-growing moss and weeds.